Clarify and Develop Domains

 What is the essential work and decision-making being delegated to the team (or role keeper)?

-Key responsibilities are a summary of those areas of work and decision-making that the delegator and delegatees considers essential to take care of in relation to fulfilling the domain’s purpose effectively.
+Key responsibilities are a summary of those areas of work and decision-making that the delegator and delegatees consider essential to take care of in relation to fulfilling the domain’s purpose effectively.
 They provide a high level overview of what’s expected from the delegatees.

-Listall essential responsibilities that are being delegated by clarifying the requirement in each case, and the anticipated impact that responding to each requirement will bring.
+List all essential responsibilities that are being delegated by clarifying the requirement in each case, and the anticipated impact that responding to each requirement will bring.

 Recommended format: (requirement) and (anticipated impact).
 If useful, describe the Driver as well: (current situation), (anticipated or current) effect, and (relevance).